Winland (WELX) and Its Competitors Critical Comparison

 |2.51

 As a group, “Process control instruments” companies have a potential upside of 11.38%.
-Given Winland’s competitors higher possible upside, analysts clearly believe Winland has less favorable growth aspects than its competitors.
+Given Winland’s rivals higher possible upside, analysts plainly believe Winland has less favorable growth aspects than its rivals.

+62.0% of shares of all “Process control instruments” companies are owned by institutional investors.
+8.1% of Winland shares are owned by insiders.
+Comparatively, 16.8% of shares of all “Process control instruments” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This table compares Winland and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Winland and its rivals’ net margins, return on equity and return on assets.

 |Winland